SoumiliPal3/Movie_Recommendation_System/README.md

 # Movie Recommendation System

-This project is a **Movie Recommendation System** developed as part of an internship training program at **[Your Company Name]**.
+This project is a **Movie Recommendation System** developed as part of an internship training program at Ardent CompuTech Pvt.Ltd.
 The system is designed to suggest movies to users based on various recommendation algorithms.

 ## Table of Contents
 - [Project Overview](#project-overview)